Diego Ângelo

-Diego Ângelo de Oliveira (born 17 February 1986), known as Diego Ângelo, is a Brazilian professional footballer who plays as a central defender.
+Diego Ângelo de Oliveira (born 17 February 1986), known as Diego Ângelo, is a Brazilian former professional footballer who played as a central defender.

-Club career
+Having started at Santos, he all but spent his 16-year career in the Turkish Süper Lig, totalling 294 appearances and 25 goals representing four clubs.

+Career

 Brazil

-Born in Anápolis, Goiás, Diego Ângelo started his professional career in São Paulo state with Santos FC.
+Born in Anápolis, Goiás, Diego Ângelo started his professional career in São Paulo with Santos FC.
 After signing a six-month contract in July 2005, he agreed to a new one-year deal in January of the following year.

 Diego Ângelo left for Ituano Futebol Clube on 1 March 2007, joining until 31 December.
-He played in the season's São Paulo State League, as well as in the Campeonato Brasileiro Série B; he started the opening match against Ceará Sporting Club on 12 May, and scored a goal on 10 July in a 3–1 home win against Paulista Futebol Clube.
+He played in that season's Campeonato Paulista as well as in the Série B; he started the opening match against Ceará Sporting Club on 12 May, and scored a goal on 10 July in a 3–1 home win over Paulista Futebol Clube.

-Diego Ângelo played his last match for Ituano on 28 August 2007, a 1–1 home draw against Marília Atlético Clube, with his team ranking 20th and last.
+Diego Ângelo made his last appearance for Ituano on 28 August 2007, a 1–1 home draw against Marília Atlético Clube, with his team ranking 20th and last.

 Naval

 On 30 August 2007, Diego Ângelo signed with Associação Naval 1º de Maio of Portugal.
-He made his competitive debut on 30 September in a 0–2 away loss to C.D.
-Nacional, and finished his first season with 22 matches and four goals as the Figueira da Foz team managed to retain their Primeira Liga status.
+He made his competitive debut on 30 September in a 2–0 away loss to C.D.
+Nacional, and finished his first season with 22 games and four goals as the Figueira da Foz team managed to retain their Primeira Liga status.

-In 2009–10, Diego Ângelo played all 30 league matches for Naval, who finished in a best-ever eighth place.
-During that time period he also signed a pre-contract with Genoa CFC, after the Italian Serie A club agreed a fee with the Portuguese.
+In 2009–10, Diego Ângelo appeared in all 30 league fixtures for Naval, who finished in a best-ever eighth place.
+During that time period, he also signed a pre-contract with Genoa CFC, after the Italian Serie A club agreed a fee with the Portuguese.

-Genoa / Eskişehirspor
+Genoa and Eskişehirspor

 On 19 May 2010, Diego Ângelo was called up to Genoa's upcoming training camp in Tuscany.
-He made his debut on the same day, a 2–1 friendly against Prima Divisione side A.S.
-Lucchese Libertas 1905.
+He made his debut on the same day, a 2–1 friendly against Prima Divisione side AS Lucchese Libertas 1905.
 On 12 August he was loaned to Eskişehirspor, with the Süper Lig club having an option to purchase him at the end of the campaign.

 In late May 2011, Diego Ângelo moved to the New Eskişehir Stadium on a permanent two-year contract.
+He remained in the Turkish top flight until the end of his career aged 35, with Antalyaspor, Kayserispor and Gençlerbirliği SK.